Cbuenobust7/zamineperu/wp-content/plugins/polylang/readme.txt

 * Translating posts, pages, media, categories, post tags, custom post types and taxonomies, RSS feeds; RTL scripts are supported.
 * The language is either set by the language code in URL, or you can use a different sub-domain or domain per language.
 * Automatic copy of categories, post tags and other metas when creating a new post or page translation.
-* Translating menus and widgets.
+* Translating classic menus and classic widgets.
+Also accessible with [Site Editor Classic Features](https://wordpress.org/plugins/fse-classic/) in block themes.
-* Customizable language switcher available as a widget or a navigation menu item.
+* Customizable language switcher available as a classic widget or a classic navigation menu item.
-* Compatibility with Yoast SEO
+* Compatibility with Yoast SEO.

 ### Polylang Pro